marcelhoogantink/z2m_PJ-1203A/README.md

 Similar to PJ_1203A-v3 with the following changes:
   - Renamed options `energy_flow_qwirk_x` to `late_energy_flow_x`.
   - Use globalStore for the private state
-  - Misc cleanups be proposing integration in Z2M
+  - Misc cleanups before asking Z2M to integrate

 ## Home Assistant autodiscovery & Timestamps